overdrivenpotato/stasis/README.md

 to languages other than rust, however feel free to open a pull request if you would like to do so yourself.

-## Serde
+## Runtime API

 Stasis uses JSON as a transfer format between JS and WebAssembly.
-This may be changed in the future, however doing so would effectively break the protocol in the ABI.
+This may be changed in the future, however Stasis will make sure to be backwards compatible from both the library *and* runtime point of view.